patchthecode/patchthecode.github.io/cn/MainTutorial.md

 Well if you followed this tutorial exactly, then your calendar should look like this.

 <img width="219" alt="unimpressivecal" src="https://cloud.githubusercontent.com/assets/2439146/19028818/28033c46-88f5-11e6-8a25-fa6fc8651018.png">

+If your display does not look like this then:

+1. Did you remember to set autolayout constraints?
+2. Is your view shifted off the screen?
+[Look at a solution here](https://patchthecode.github.io/CommonProblems/).
+Shifting often occurs if you put your calendar inside of a `UINavigationController`.

 Pretty unimpressive... :/